4W4I5/Semester-5-Notes/Marketing/Exam Prep/Marketing Finals Prep.md

 Workflow
 - Situational Analysis
+	- SWOT analysis or any other benchmarking techniques
+		- Strengths, Weaknesses, Opportunities and Threats
 - Establish Digital marketing goals
 	- Smart, Measurable, Attainable, relevant and timely goals
 	- Be more realistic in your goals, i want to achieve xyz is not a goal.
 I want to achieve 5k clicks over a period of 2 months is one.